HTTPayer/sub0-hackathon/frontend/README.md

 ## Polkadot Hackathon Demo

 This is a proof-of-concept demonstrating agent-native infrastructure where AI agents can:

-- Discover capabilities on Spuro
+- Discover **Arkiv-backed memory** capabilities on Spuro
-- Purchase them via HTTPayer (x402)
+- Purchase memory via HTTPayer (x402)
-- Monitor Polkadot stash accounts
+- Use a separate agent (e.g. `ai-rkiv` running in a Node.js/TypeScript environment) to monitor Polkadot stash accounts via PAPI and then persist snapshots into Arkiv via Arkivendor "functions"
-- Operate without wallets or gas fees
+- Operate without wallets or gas fees for the memory/API payments surface

-Built for the Polkadot Hackathon showcasing **Arkiv + HTTPayer + PAPI** integration.
+Built for the sub0 Hackathon showcasing **Arkiv + HTTPayer + PAPI** integration, with Polkadot data fetching handled outside of Arkivendor and Arkiv functions exposed via a marketplace UI.

 ## Deploy on Vercel